Top ICD-10 Codes for Speech Therapy (2024)

 • Limited vocabulary

-This disorder refers to a developmental delay caused by hearing loss in children.
+This developmental delay disorder is caused by hearing loss in children and adults.
 Some of the most common symptoms of speech and language development delay due to hearing loss include:

 • Delays in learning new words, especially abstract words and function words like "the" and "a"